 Back on calendar for the next day, Im literally 4 mins late trying to park and his assistant calls my cell phone to tell me I have a warrant and not to go in the court house and that I'll need another $1200.00 for him to do some kind of motion.
 My question is what do i do now when in fact I...
 Read more »

 Easy, be on time.
 It is not uncommon for judges to start court promptly, and if they get around to your case and you are not there (whether that takes 5 minutes or two hours), they are not very likely to wait for you.
 They will issue a warrant to maintain jurisdiction and move on to other matters.

 There aren't criteria; there are factors the court will considers when deciding whether or not to exercise it's discretion and strike the prior strike.
-Judges look at the length of time since the last conviction and the current offense, the nature of the previous offense, whether or not the court...Read more »
+Judges look at the length of time since the last conviction and the current offense, the nature of the previous offense, whether or not...Read more »

 I have nowhere to live in Santa Clara county after the end of the month and I have no income.
 I'm trying to relocate in Stanislaus county but my probation officer is rejecting my request on the grounds that I've transferred twice already.

 Remember that the probation department works for the court, so if you can't get your probation officer to agree to something, you can calendar a motion in front of a judge and ask the judge to order the probation officer to do what you are asking.

 Hes been incarserated since feb 2012,charged with PC 664/459,PC 664/211,PC 182(A)(1, snd hes been constanstly going to court in which they always get dismiss, and i believe is also a joint trial with 2 other individuals in which they have priors.
 Now my husband does not have priors ( clean record)....
 Read more »